 - If there are reasonable expectations between the employee and the employer that the employee would work that day.

-If you choose Days per Week PayHero won't have sufficient information to determine which days the employee usually works and will attempt to determine their work pattern from their Timesheet history instead.
+If you choose Hours Per Week (without Mon - Fri ticked) or Days per Week, PayHero won't have sufficient information to determine which days the employee usually works and will attempt to determine their work pattern from the employee's Timesheet history instead.

-Similarly, if your employee is paid hourly and doesn't have a regular weekly work pattern, you can select 'No Regular Week' and let PayHero determine their work pattern from their Timesheet records.
+Similarly, if an employee is paid hourly and doesn't have a regular weekly work pattern, you can select 'No Regular Week' and let PayHero determine their work pattern from their timesheet records.

 Determining OWDs from Timesheets